mylittletony/mylittletony.github.io/_posts/2015-08-03-ruckus-vsg-captive-portal.markdown

 If you're seeing this, it means we've tried 5 times to access your VSZ and failed.
 You should follow the steps above to fixed this issue.

-The only way to reset this error is to **change the host** in your location settings within your Cucumber dashboard.
+The only way to reset this error is to **change the host** in your location settings within your CT dashboard.

 ### Can't login - In a Loop ###